newscorp-ghfb/cloud-custodian/README.md

 1. ebs resource

-   - aws - devide into small batch when get ebs resource
+   - aws - divide into small batches when get ebs resource

+2. policy

+   - aws - introduce tag:custodian-policy as version to avoid massive re-deployments

-2. service quota resource
+3. service quota resource

    - service quota - bugfix TooManyRequestsException when calling the ListServices in us-east-1
    - service quota - bugfix usage-metric requests more than 1440 data points

-3. tag action
+4. tag action

    - aws - support marking missing resource when copy related tag
    - aws - ec2 - add property 'delete' to rename-tag to achieve copy-tag effect

-4. value filter
+5. value filter

    - filter value - support gcp labelisation when extracting content from value_from
    - normalise value_type apply to keys in value_from.expr